RicardoBO11/Call-Center-Performance-Analysis/README.md

 ## Business Impact

-This analysis provides insights that help organizations:
+This analysis supports data-driven decision-making in key operational areas:

-- Improve customer experience
+- Improved customer experience
-- Optimize internal operations
+- Increased operational efficiency
-- Increase efficiency and productivity
+- Reduced service delays
-- Support data-driven decision making
+- Better resource utilization

 ---

 ## Conclusion

-The results show that operational inefficiencies and workflow bottlenecks are key drivers of performance issues in the call center.
+The analysis shows that performance issues in the call center are primarily driven by systemic inefficiencies rather than isolated operator behavior.

-Addressing these areas can significantly improve both operator efficiency and customer satisfaction.
+Addressing workflow design and system limitations can significantly improve both operational efficiency and customer satisfaction.

 ---

 ## Author

-This project is part of my journey to become a Data Analyst, focused on solving real business problems through data analysis and actionable insights.
+This project is part of my journey to becoming a Data Analyst, focused on solving real-world business problems through data-driven insights and decision-making.